top of page

 1. King Friso from India arrives

-In the year 313 BC, Friso arrived with a ship rowing from India and stepped ashore on the southern shores of the North Sea.
+In the year 313 BC, Friso arrived with a ship rowing from India and stepped ashore on the southern coast of the North Sea.
 He founded a kingdom for himself and, being the humble person he was, named it Frisia.
 King Friso also founded the city of Stavoren, named after the Indian god Stavo they brought with them.
 Of course, and with the same effort, a temple for Stavo was built as well.
 A temple whereat the Oracle was housed.
 Under the rule of Friso, and the kings who succeeded him, Stavoren became a wealthy and powerful city.
-The capital of the Frisian Coasts, as its nickname was.
+In the year 462, King Richoldus ordered the construction of a splendid palace.
+The Capital of the Frisian Coasts, as the nickname of Stavoren was.

 King Friso founder of Frisia with in the background Stavoren and the Creil Woods in the foreground

 After almost three centuries of prosperity and peace, suddenly a burst of fire came out of the earth.
-It happened near the Roode Klif ('red cliff') in the year AD 4, east of the city.
+It happened near the landmark called the Roode Klif ('red cliff') in the year AD 4, east of the city.
 On the fourth day of the earth spitting flames, a huge dragon rose above the column of fire.
 Then the fire died down.
 In the year 155, during the rule of King Ascon, son of King Tabbo, again a great fire.
 At the same spot as in the year 4.
 This time the column of fire remained visible for eight days.
 Just to be on the safe side, the king consulted the Oracle.
 She (or he) reassured the king not to be concerned.
 In addition, however, she prophesied that one day "salt water shall be the very cold dust".
-Confused, the king resumed with what kings do: governing things and collecting taxes.
+Slightly confused by the Oracle's words, the king resumed with what kings do: governing things and collecting taxes.
 The fire died down by itself.

 For a third time, in the year 164 or 207 or 230 (sagas differ) a great column of fire came out of the soil.
 This time a bit closer to the city.
 Again, the king asked the Oracle for advice.
 She said the flames could be extinguished with three jars of water from the North Sea by a knight in full armour.
 All instructions were closely followed, and the earth stopped burning.
 The soil remained barren and nothing would grow on it for three years.